 The test for selective prosecution is well settled.
 "A defendant claiming discriminatory prosecution must show (1) that others similarly situated have generally not been prosecuted and that he has been singled out and (2) that he is the victim of invidious discrimination based on impermissible considerations such as race, religion, or the exercise of a constitutionally protected right."
 (Internal quotation marks omitted.)
 State v.
 Angel C., 245 Conn.
 93, 127, 715 A.2d 652 (1998).
-In determining whether two groups are similarly situated for equal protection purposes, we must look for "persons situated similarly in all relevant aspects . . . . " (Emphasis in original; internal quotation marks omitted.)
+In determining whether two groups are similarly situated for equal protection purposes, we must look for "persons situated similarly in all relevant aspects" (Emphasis in original; internal quotation marks omitted.)
 Thomas v.
 West Haven, 249 Conn.
 385, 402, 734 A.2d 535 (1999), cert. denied, 528 U.S. 1187, 120 S. Ct.
 1239, 146 L. Ed.
 2d 99 (2000). "[W]e have traditionally accorded the state's attorney broad discretion in determining what crime or crimes to charge in any particular situation. . . .
 And unless constitutional or other compelling reasons require otherwise, we abstain from setting policy for the performance of the prosecutorial function."
 (Citation omitted; internal quotation marks omitted.)
 State v.
 Ellis, 197 Conn.
 436, 478, 497 A.2d 974 (1985), on appeal after remand sub nom.
 State v.
 Paradise, 213 Conn.
 388, 567 A.2d 1221 (1990).

 We first address the issue of whether the Meriden police officers and the defendant were "similarly situated" in satisfaction of prong one of the test for selective prosecution.
-In support of his claim as to that prong, the defendant argues that the officers as well as the defendant were violating the law by speeding and driving on the wrong side of the road, that the officers are not immune from criminal liability because the chase violated state and local pursuit guidelines, and that the officers were the proximate cause of the accident because had they not pursued him, no accident would have resulted.
-To make that determination, we must consider and weigh the similarities and differences between the two groups to determine whether they are "situated similarly in all relevant aspects . . . . " (Emphasis in original; internal quotation marks omitted.)
-Thomas v.
+In support of his claim as to that prong, the defendant argues that the officers, as well as the defendant, were violating the law by speeding and driving on the wrong side of the road, that the officers are not immune from criminal liability because the chase violated state and local pursuit guidelines, and that the officers were the proximate cause of the accident because had they not pursued him, no accident would have resulted.
+To make that determination, we must consider and weigh the similarities and differences between the two groups to determine whether they are situated similarly in all relevant aspects.
+See Thomas v.
 West Haven, supra, 249 Conn.
 402.

 In this case, the relevant differences between the groups far outweigh the relevant similarities.
 The only similarity shared by the defendant and the Meriden police officers is the fact that both groups exceeded the speed limit and drove into oncoming traffic during a police pursuit.
-Looking now to their relevant differences, we have, on the one hand, a criminal suspect in possession of stolen property, fleeing from law enforcement officials, leading officers from two police departments on a high speed chase through a densely populated area and into oncoming traffic, all in an apparent attempt to circumvent the legal repercussions he inevitably faced as a result of his original unlawful activity.
-We have, on the other hand, the Meriden police officers, acting in their official capacities, with specialized training in safe driving tactics, attempting to apprehend a fleeing suspect in possession of stolen property, following his dangerous lead in an attempt to protect drivers and pedestrians put in potential danger by his erratic driving.
+Looking now to their relevant differences, we have, on the one hand, a criminal suspect in possession of stolen property, fleeing from law enforcement officials, leading officers from two police departments on a high speed chase through a densely populated area and into oncoming traffic.
+We have, on the other hand, the Meriden police officers, acting in their official capacities, attempting to apprehend a fleeing suspect in possession of stolen property.
 The relevant differences, without question, far outweigh the relevant similarities.